-At the time of Tommy's attendance to ED children and young people's observations were recorded and calculated manually on paper using the Paediatric Observation Priority Score (POPS).
-During the Trust's investigation concerns regarding the reliability of this were raised and following extensive consultation between Emergency Medicine and Paediatrics this was discontinued.
-Children and young people's observations are now recorded on 'Nervecentre' a digital system that allows observations to be recorded and calculated electronically using the Paediatric Early Warning System (PEWS).
+At the time of Meha's attendance to ED children and young people's observations were recorded and calculated manually on paper using the Paediatric Observation Priority Score (POPS).
+During the Trust's investigation concerns regarding the reliability of this were raised and following extensive consultation between Emergency

+Medicine and Paediatrics this was discontinued.
+Children and young peoples' observations are now recorded on 'Nervecentre' a digital system that allows observations to be recorded and calculated electronically using the Paediatric Early Warning System (PEWS).

 To support the visibility of observations every member of clinical staff now has access to a handheld device to record and view observations in real time.
-In addition, as Nervecentre is used across the organisation for children and young people, the Paediatric specialty have the ability to access patients' observations remotely.
+In addition, as Nervecentre is used across the organisation for children and young people, the Paediatric specialty have the ability to review patient's observations remotely.

 When considering visibility of observations, a further review was undertaken following the Inquest and it was recognised that the methodology to monitor whether patients were receiving observations at the required frequency in real time required improvement.
-Within both the major's area and children's and young people area large screens which provide a Nervecentre oversight dashboard of a specific task have been installed.
-The location of these was carefully considered to ensure there was no information governance risk whilst ensuring they were in a location easily visible to departmental staff.
-Each screen is set to live observation view which enables staff at a glance to identify any patient with an elevated PEWS and time repeat observations are required in line with PEWS escalation guidance.
-Each patients current PEWS score has a coloured background which automatically updates, White represents scores 1-5, Green 6-8, Amber 9-12 and Red 13 and above.
+Within both the major's area and children's and young people's area, large screens which provide a Nervecentre oversight dashboard of a specific task have been installed.
+The location of these was carefully considered to ensure there was no information governance risk, whilst they were in a location easily visible to departmental staff.
+Each screen is set to live observation view which enables staff at a glance to identify any patient with an elevated PEWS and the time repeat observations are required in line with PEWS escalation guidance.
+Each patient's current PEWS score has a coloured background which automatically updates, White represents scores 1-5, green is 6-8, amber 9-12 and red 13 and above.
 In addition, the time due changes to red if observations become overdue thus facilitating easy identification of which patients are acutely unwell.

-With the introduction of the new NIC role, there is now a designated accountable Band 7 lead responsible for ensuring these screens are effectively utilised and monitored to ensure the staff caring for patients with elevated PEWS Scores are supported by a senior member staff.
+With the introduction of the new supervisory nurse-in-charge role there is now a designated accountable band 7 lead responsible for ensuring these screens are effectively utilised and monitored to ensure the staff caring for patients with elevated PEWS scores are supported by a senior member staff.